chith-123/Human-Finder-BT/README.md

 # Human-Finder-BT
 Natural disasters make rescue missions risky and time-sensitive.
 We built Human Finder-BT, a Bluetooth-controlled robot using Arduino, thermal sensors, and Firebase to detect human presence, send real-time alerts, and navigate debris — making rescue safer and smarter.
-# Human Finder-BT

-A Bluetooth-controlled robotic system built for disaster response and human detection.
-Designed to navigate debris, detect human presence using thermal sensors, and send real-time updates via Firebase — all controlled through a smartphone.

 ---